achrafBenHamou/Deep_Learning/README.md

 ## Generate Model
 ### Requirements
 For installing requirements : pip install requirements.txt
+### GRU model
+- The file used for train and generate model is GRU_model.ipynb
+- Generated model is Gru_model.hdf5
-### First model
+### LSTM model
-- The file used for train and generate model is Main_first_model.ipynb
+- The file used for train and generate model is LSTM_model.ipynb
-- Generated model is model1.hdf5
+- Generated model is Lstm_model.hdf5
-### Second model
+### Roberta model
 - This model is based on RoBERTa pretrained model: A Robustly Optimized BERT Pretraining Approach by Yinhan Liu, Myle Ott, Naman Goyal, Jingfei Du, Mandar Joshi, Danqi Chen, Omer Levy, Mike Lewis, Luke Zettlemoyer, Veselin Stoyanov.
 It is based on Google’s BERT model released in 2018. https://huggingface.co/transformers/model_doc/roberta.html
+- Using Stratified K-Folds cross-validator.It Provides train/test indices to split data in train/test sets.
+This cross-validation object is a variation of KFold that returns stratified folds.
+The folds are made by preserving the percentage of samples for each class.
-- The file used for train, generate and test model is second_model2.py
+- The file used for train, generate and test model is Roberta_model.py
+- Roberta_model.py generate 5 models with jaccard similarity nearly 50 %
+- the final file producted for submission is the file https://github.com/achrafBenHamou/Deep_Learning/blob/main/Data/submission.csv